stella-project/stella-documentation/docs/guides/participants-recommender-publications.md

 |CHEM|list of chemical substances|

 The dataset is provided in jsonlines-format.
-Download the LIVIVO-testset here: https://th-koeln.sciebo.de/s/OBm0NLEwz1RYl9N/download?path=%2Flivivo%2Fdocuments&files=livivo_testset.jsonl
+Download the LIVIVO-testset here: [LIVIVO test-set](https://th-koeln.sciebo.de/s/OBm0NLEwz1RYl9N/download?path=%2Farchive%2Flivivo%2Fround01%2Fdocuments_old&files=livivo_testset.jsonl)

 ## 4. Forking and cloning STELLA-microservice Template

-Before you start working on your own ranking-system, you should fork our template.
+Before you start working on your own recommender-system, you should fork our template.
 Navigate with your browser to our template repository https://github.com/stella-project/stella-micro-template and click the "fork"-button on the top right.
 This will create a fork in your personal github-account.
 Now navigate to your working directory and run the following command to clone the forked repository to your local system.